 - Not logging out of accounts on shared devices

 - Not taking the necessary steps to ‘hide my email’.

 All of these common mistakes leave you vulnerable to data breaches.

 How To Prevent Data Leakage

-Although data breaches do occur on a fairly regular basis, you can take steps to protect your information from falling into the wrong hands.
+Although data breaches do occur on a fairly regular basis, you can take steps to protect your information from falling into the wrong hands, including secure corporate data.
 In fact, data leakage prevention isn’t as difficult as you may think.